pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 ## Working Locally with Lando

-Complete the one-time steps below to get started using [Lando](https://docs.devwithlando.io/) to develop locally.
+Complete the one-time steps below to get started using [Lando](https://docs.devwithlando.io/) for local development.
 Please note than Lando is an independent product and is not supported by Pantheon.
 Refer to the [Lando documentation](https://docs.devwithlando.io/) for more information.

 1. [Install Lando](https://docs.lando.dev/getting-started/installation.html) if it is not already installed.